Boeing Yellowstone Project

-Yellowstone is a Boeing Commercial Airplanes project to replace its entire civil aircraft portfolio with advanced technology aircraft.
-New technologies to be introduced include composite aerostructures, more electrical systems (reduction of hydraulic systems), and more fuel-efficient turbofan engines (such as the Pratt & Whitney PW1000G Geared Turbofan, General Electric GEnx, the CFM International CFM56, and the Rolls-Royce Trent 1000).
+The Boeing Yellowstone Project was a Boeing Commercial Airplanes project to replace its entire civil aircraft portfolio with advanced technology aircraft.
+New technologies to be introduced include composite aerostructures, more electrical systems (instead of hydraulic systems), and more fuel-efficient turbofan engines (such as the Pratt & Whitney PW1000G, General Electric GEnx, the CFM International CFM56, and the Rolls-Royce Trent 1000).
 The term "Yellowstone" refers to the technologies, while "Y1" through "Y3" refer to the actual aircraft.

-The first of these projects, Y2, has entered service as the Boeing 787.
+The first of these projects, Y2, entered service as the Boeing 787.
+The second project, Y3, is expected to enter service as the Boeing 777X.
+The Y1 project was cancelled in favor of the re-engined Boeing 737 MAX.

 Yellowstone projects

 Yellowstone is divided into three projects: